×

 Lithuanian and Basque Language Family

 In Lithuanian and Basque history, you will get to know about Lithuanian and Basque language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Lithuanian is a part of Indo-European Family while Basque is a part of Vasconic Family.
-The subgroup and branch of Lithuanian is Not Available and Baltic resp.
-The subgroup and branch of Basque is Not Available and Not Available resp.
+The subgroup and branch of Lithuanian is and Baltic resp.
+The subgroup and branch of Basque is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Lithuanian and Basque language on Lithuanian vs Basque alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Lithuanian vs Basque Language Rank